astatide/kwinOverview/README.md

 kwinOverview
 ===============

-In progress clone of GNOME's activities for KWin, as a QML/JS script.
+In progress clone of GNOME's activities for KWin, as a QML/JS script (kwinOverview is not the final name).
 It owes a great debt to both GNOME Shell and Actos Dashboard (which doesn't work with KF5).
 It's sort of a spiritual successor to Actos Dashboard, and in fact reading through/tinkering with that code allowed me to learn enough QML/JS to write this.
 Written using QtQuick 2.7.
 Currently in beta, so expect bugs.
 Probably lots of them.
 Especially since this is the first QML/JS thing I've ever written.

 ![](kwinOverview.png)